 College registrars might need to compile enrollment statistics and might advise students regarding loan and scholarship eligibility.
 They might be responsible for collecting tuition and other related fees.
 Often serving as the department head, a registrar might be responsible for developing and implementing a budget and recommending useful technological updates and implementations to create a more efficient work environment.
 Registrars need to be familiar with college academic policies when advising students on how to meet distribution and graduation requirements and resolving issues related to individual academic records, such as credit attribution.

-According to Salary.com, in October 2014, the median salary for college registrars in the U.S. was $75,882, and the middle half of registrars earned between $61,827 and $94,210.
+According to Salary.com, in September 2019, registrars earned between $37,000 and $89,000.
 As education administrators, registrars might receive generous benefits, such as lengthy vacation time, health care, pension plans and bonuses.
 Colleges often provide free tuition to employees and their family members.

 A college registrar must be familiar and comfortable with changing technology.
 A bachelor's degree is usually required.
 A master's degree also might be required, and knowledge of computer science might be preferred.
 Registrar positions generally require three to five years of experience in a related area, including a background in supervising other employees.